runbsd/runbsd/people/filis.md

 <p><a href="/" alt="avatar" title="home page"><img src="filis.jpeg" class="w3"></a></p>

-# Philip Jocks runs FreeBSD
+# FiLiS runs FreeBSD

-My name is Philip Jocks, I'm a sysadmin-by-accident since about 1998.
+I'm a sysadmin-by-accident since about 1998.
 I co-founded [netzkommune.de] in 2000 and now we mostly specialize in managed hosting and consulting.

 I kinda stumbled into the whole Internet business pretty much after high school, while working part time at a dotcom-startup in 1998.